 But, how can you be happy while saving as much money as possible?

 By having a clear purpose.
 You’re not living a frugal life by chance.
 You chose to live frugally to retire faster and travel more.

-Think of your frugal budget as one that provides value to your life.
-You’d still save for your financial goals but also reward yourself along the way.
-For example, after hitting a saving goal, reward yourself with takeout at your favorite restaurant.
+Think of your frugal budget as one that adds provides value to your life.
+You’d still save for your financial goals but also while also rewarding but also reward yourself along the way.
+For example, after hitting a savings goal, treat reward yourself with takeout from your favorite restaurant.

 Can Being Frugal Make You Rich?

 Frugal living is the only way to build true wealth.